Electricity/Fuel pump hike: NLC insists on nationwide protest

 He further called on the Federal Government to maintain refineries in the country for the benefits of its citizenry.

-“In the light of all of this, NEC decided to endorsed the two- weeks ultimatum given to the Federal Government to try to reverse those obnoxious decisions and also pronounced that the action proposed by the CWC is hereby endorsed by the NEC.
+“In the light of all of this, NEC decided to endorse the two- weeks ultimatum was given to the Federal Government to try to reverse those obnoxious decisions and also pronounced that the action proposed by the CWC is hereby endorsed by the NEC.

 Comments